pmichali/lazyjack/README.md

 as an **opmode**.

 Tayga uses a pool of local IPv4 addresses that are mapped to IPv6 address.
 As such, the IPv4 pool and IPv4 address of Tayga must be specified.
-Make sure that this pool is inside of the **support_net** subnet, mentioned above.
+Lazyjack checks to make sure that both of these are inside of the **support_net** subnet, mentioned above.
 ```
     v4_cidr: "172.18.0.128/25"
     v4_ip: "172.18.0.200"